ccmitchellusa/ibmcloud-agents/README.md

 ## 👏Acknowledgments

-Special thanks to Chris Hay and the open-source community for providing tools and inspiration for this project.
+- Special thanks to Chris Hay and the open-source community for a2a-server, a2a-cli and the chuk-* tools used under MIT License as well as inspiration for this project.
+- Makefile based on the work of Mihai Criveti, from [MCP Context Forge](https://github.com/IBM/mcp-context-forge/blob/main/LICENSE) under Apache v2 License.